sagarwal02/AbdomenOrLungs/README.md

 STEPS TO DUPLICATE:
 (FOR LINUX)

-1. Run the program with python3: python3 main.py
 2. Install any missing dependencies with: pip3 install
-3. Run the program and let the program predict whether the image is an abdomen xray or chest xray!
+2. Run the program with python3: python3 main.py
+3. Feast your eyes on a beautifully written AI!